Hronov: Sights

-The landmark of the town centre is the theatre which bears the name of Alois Jirásek.
+The main landmark of the town centre is the theatre which bears the name of Alois Jirásek.
 It was opened in 1930.
 The birthplace of Jirásek is a house from the 18th century and is a preserved example of folk architecture.

 The oldest monument in Hronov is the Church of All Saints.
 The originally Gothic church was baroque rebuilt in 1713–1717 and 1736.
 The late Renaissance bell tower was built in 1610.